mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 });
 ```

+:::info
-For typescript user, you need to augment the theme structure to include the new tokens.
+For **TypeScript**, you need to augment the theme structure to include the new tokens.

 ```ts
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';